 Deep Dish Swift - Day 1

 2023 flew by and Deep Dish Swift suddenly happened!
-This is a summary of the first indie dev focused day.
-Since the talks are not recorded, reach out to the speakers and invite them to your conference to get more people to hear the great stories they have to tell.
+This is a summary of the first indie dev day.
+The talks are not recorded, so invite the speakers to your conference.

 Malin Sundberg and Kai Dombrowski